OfficeDev/office-js-docs-pr/docs/excludes/outlook-quickstart-json-manifest-typescript.md

 1. Scroll to the bottom of the task pane and choose the **Run** link to copy the message's subject to the task pane.

-1. End the debugging session with the following command:
+1. End the debugging session with the following command.

     ```command&nbsp;line
     npm stop